What is Mobile Location Data? Examples, Datasets and Providers

 When consumers see an ad online and then make a purchase online, it’s pretty easy to see the correlation between seeing the ad and making the purchase.
 But what about when the consumer sees an ad online and then makes a purchase offline in store?
 This is where mobile consumer location data can be essential in bridging the gap between online marketing and offline purchases, by allowing businesses to see how many online targeted consumers then purchase in store.
 Using external cell location data in conjunction with marketing data gives location-based mobile advertising companies a better measure of how well their marketing campaigns are working.

-What are typical Mobile Location Data attributes?
+What Are Typical Mobile Location Data Attributes?

 Mobile location data offerings vary from provider to provider.
 Here are some of the most common mobile location data attributes: